SAKSHISAAHU/Data_Analytics/10.powerBI/data_analysis.md

 ## **4.Data exploration**
+- **1. For unique value & value count & missing value :-**
     - we do data exploration in power BI's power query window's view section, where we have to check the box of **column quantity, distribution and profile**.

         - Column distribution :
             - tells how many unique value are there.

         - Column profile :
             - it is equal to **df[ ].describe** in python.
             - it will tell total count, total error value, total empty value, total distinct, total unique, empty string, min and max values.
             - for categorical column, by clicking the arrow after the column_name can also show the total no. of unique value.

         - Column quantity :
             - it tell the percent of valid value (other than error value), error and empty value (or missing value)
             - values like '1' comes under error value.

+- **2. For wrong data :-**
+- **3. For wrong datatype :-**
+_ **4.
+For duplicate record :-**
+- **5. For outliers :-**

 ## **5.Data transformation**